-Due to the high complexity of answering CQs over expressive DLs, however, applications often solve this problem using materialisation, in which ontology consequences are precomputed using forward-chaining and stored in a semantic data store; examples include Oracle's Semantic Data Store, Sesame, Jena, OWLim, and DLE-Jena (Wu et al. 2008; Meditskos and Bassiliades 2008; Kiryakov, Ognyanov, and Manov 2005).
+Answering CQs over expressive DLs, however, is quite technical and of high computational complexity.
+Therefore, practical applications often solve this problem using materialisation, in which ontology consequences are precomputed using forward-chaining and stored in a semantic data store; examples of such systems include Oracle's Semantic Data Store (Wu et al. 2008), Sesame (Broekstra, Kampman, and van Harmelen 2002), Jena (Carroll et al. 2004), OWLim (Kiryakov, Ognyanov, and Manov 2005), and DLE-Jena (Meditskos and Bassiliades 2008).
 This approach is possible if (i) the ontology is Horn (Hustadt, Motik, and Sattler 2005), and (ii) forward-chaining is guaranteed to terminate.
-In practice, condition (ii) is achieved by computing the materialisation using only inference rules corresponding to the part of the ontology that is in the OWL 2 RL profile; this excludes generating rules and so is terminating but incomplete in general.
-Even if generating rules are partially supported, as is the case in systems such as OWLim and Jena (Bishop and Bojanov 2011), this is typically rather ad hoc, does not guarantee completeness, and may even result in non-termination.
-Acyclicity conditions can be used to address these issues: if a Horn DL ontology is acyclic, a complete materialisation can be computed without the risk of non-termination.
+In practice, condition (ii) is achieved by computing the materialisation only w.r.t. the inference rules that correspond to the part of the ontology in the OWL 2 RL profile; this systematically excludes generating rules and is thus terminating, but incomplete in general.
+Generating rules are partially supported in systems such as OWLim (Bishop and Bojanov 2011) and Jena; however, such support is typically ad hoc and provides no completeness and/or termination guarantees.
+Acyclicity conditions can be used to address these issues: if a Horn ontology is acyclic, a complete materialisation can be computed without the risk of non-termination.

-Motivated by the practical importance of chase termination, we explore the landscape of acyclicity conditions, and present two novel conditions: model-faithful acyclicity (MFA) and model-summarising acyclicity (MSA).
-We then go investigate the practical applicability of these and other acyclicity conditions for query answering over DL ontologies.

-Roughly speaking, our acyclicity conditions use a particular model of the rules to analyse the implications between existential quantifiers, which is why we call them model based.
-In particular, MFA uses the actual "canonical" model induced by the rules, which makes it a very general condition.
-We prove that checking whether a set of existential rules is MFA is 2EXPTIMEcomplete, and it becomes EXPTIME-complete if the predicates in the rules are of bounded arity.
+Motivated by the practical importance of chase termination, in this paper we present two new acyclicity conditions: model-faithful acyclicity (MFA) and model-summarising acyclicity (MSA).
+Roughly speaking, these acyclicity conditions use a particular model of the rules to analyse the implications between existential quantifiers, which is why we call them model based.
+In particular, MFA uses the actual 'canonical' model induced by the rules, which makes it a very general condition.
+We prove that checking whether a set of existential rules is MFA is 2EXPTIME-complete, and it becomes EXPTIME-complete if the predicates in the rules are of bounded arity.
 Due to the high complexity of MFA checking, MFA may be unsuitable for practical application, so we introduce MSA.
-Intuitively, MSA can be understood as MFA in which analysis is performed over models that "summarise" (or overestimate) the actual models.
-Checking MSA of existential rules can be realised via checking entailment of ground atoms in datalog programs; we use this close connection between MSA and datalog to prove that checking MSA is EXPTIME-complete for general existential rules, and that it becomes coNP-complete if the arity of rule predicates is bounded; finally, we show that MSA is strictly more general than SWA-one of the most general acyclicity conditions currently is use.
+Intuitively, MSA can be understood as MFA in which the analysis is performed over models that 'summarise' (or overestimate) the actual models.
+Checking MSA of existential rules can be realised via checking entailment of ground atoms in datalog programs; we use this close connection between MSA and datalog to prove that checking MSA is EXPTIME-complete for general existential rules, and that it becomes coNP-complete if the arity of rule predicates is bounded.
+Finally, we prove that MSA is strictly more general than SWA-one of the most general acyclicity conditions currently is use.

-Both of these conditions can be applied to general ex-

-istential rules without equality.
-Equality can be incorporated via singularisation (Marnette 2009)-a technique that transforms the rules to encode the effects of equality.
-Singularisation is orthogonal to acyclicity: after computing the transformed rules, one can use MFA, MSA, or any acyclicty notion to check whether the result is acyclic; if so, chase with the original set of rules will terminate.
-Unfortunately, singularisation is nondeterministic: some ways of transforming the rules may produce acyclic rule sets, but not all ways will do so.
+Both of these conditions can be applied to general existential rules without equality.
+Equality can be incorporated via singularisation (Marnette 2009)-a technique that transforms the rules to encode the effects of equality, but does not prevent the evaluation of a conjunctive query in the universal model.
+Singularisation is orthogonal to acyclicity: after computing the transformed rules, one can use MFA, MSA, or in fact an arbitrary acyclicty notion to check whether the result is acyclic; if so, the chase of the original set of rules will terminate.
+Unfortunately, singularisation is non-deterministic: some ways of transforming the rules may produce acyclic rule sets, but not all ways are guaranteed to do so.
 Thus, we refine singularisation to obtain an upper and a lower bound for acyclicity.
 We also show that, when used with JA, the lower bound coincides with WA.